Aims & Objectives

 The Female Footprints project aims to challenge harmful narratives and stereotypes of African women and gendered norms and structures by celebrating the diversity, agency and power of Zanzibari women and their achievements and contributing towards public debates around gender equality.

-The project hopes to create many ripple effects, such as increasing the self-worth and pride of the women who are included in the project, inspiring others to take leadership in their own lives and communities, spreading positive stories about (Zanzibari) women and in general promoting the idea that women in leadership, female empowerment and gender equality is beneficial to all.
+The overall aim of the Female Footprints Project is to celebrate and put the spotlight on female role models in the Zanzibari society.
+By doing so we expect to achieve many ripple effects such as increasing the self-worth and pride of the women who are included in the project, inspiring others to take leadership in their own lives and communities, spreading positive stories about (Zanzibari) women and in general promoting the idea that women in leadership, female empowerment and gender equality is beneficial to all.

 Coffee Table Book

 This unique bilingual (Swahili and English) coffee table book features 50 women and their stories alongside outstanding photography work of both the women and Zanzibar.
 The book amplifies the voices of women engaged in diverse sectors such as fashion, politics, beauty, public health, tourism, sports, community development, recycling and environmental protection, agriculture, arts, education, fitness, activism, women’s reproductive health and rights, journalism, air aviation, agriculture, media, and much more.

 The below sample from the book displays examples of the photography and stories of three of the women featured in the project: